 On a cold winter’s day, the sunny taste of citrus fruit might be some consolation.
 Considering that an orange only contains 62 calories and a small clementine packs only 35, these nutritional gems sure pack a powerful punch of nutrients, including vitamin C, potassium, and magnesium.

 Citrus fruit is perhaps best known for it’s vitamin C content, and for good reason.
-After all, vitamin C is necessary for the health of all body tissues.
+After all, this vitamin is necessary for the health of all body tissues.
 It is needed to form blood vessels, cartilage, and muscle.
 In fact, it is even necessary to synthesize the collage in bone.

 Vitamin C deficiency, known as scurvy, causes anemia, exhaustion, hemorrhage, leg pain, broken bones, rotten gums, and loss of teeth.
 Seizures, aneurysms, and psychosis often develop.
 The body literally disintegrates.
 It is an excruciating death that was experienced, according to National Geographic, by three times as many sailors between the 15th and 18th centuries as soldiers killed in the Civil War.
 British sailors were known as “limeys” because of the citrus fruit they eventually ate to prevent scurvy.
 Scurvy is still a problem globally and in the United States, where it is most common among the homeless, individuals with alcohol dependence disorder, and home-bound elderly.
 However, it also occurs among college students and individuals living in food deserts.